Human sex ratio: Effects of chemical pollution

-Some studies have found that certain kinds of environmental pollution, specifically dioxins, are associated with a lower sex ratio.

 Social factors

 Population composition

 A 2005 study of California, where declining sex ratios had been observed, observed "In the raw data, the male birth proportion is indeed declining.
 However, during this period, there were also shifts in demographics that influence the sex ratio.
 Controlling for birth order, parents' age, and race/ethnicity, different trends emerged.
 White births (which account for over 80%) continued to show a statistically significant decline, while other racial groups showed non-statistically significant declines (Japanese-American, Native American, other), with little or no change (Black American), or an increase (Chinese-American).
 Finally, when the white births were divided into Hispanic and non-Hispanic (possible since 1982), it was found that both white subgroups suggest an increase in male births."
 They concluded "that the decline in male births in California is largely attributable to changes in demographics."

 Effects of war

 Increased sex ratio during and after a war is called the returning soldier effect.
 There is still no clear explanation of its mechanics.